Mohan Chand Sharma: Life and career

 Sharma, a Kumaoni, was born in Chaukhutia Masi region of Almora in Uttarakhand.
 He joined the Delhi Police as a sub-inspector in 1989, and continued to serve for 19 years.
 He was a part of the Special Cell, an anti-terrorist unit of the Delhi Police Force.

+Sharma, along with ACP Rajbir Singh, were credited for gathering prima facie evidence in the Parliament attack in 2001.
+Their efforts led to the conviction of mastermind Afzal Guru, who was executed in February 2013.

-Sharma was involved in an encounter with the terrorist Abu Hamza at Jawaharlal Nehru Stadium in 2006, and in the arrest of four Jaish-e-Mohammad militants in February 2007 after an encounter at DDU Marg, Delhi.
+Sharma was involved in an encounter with the terrorist Zabiuddin Ansari aka Abu Hamza at Jawaharlal Nehru Stadium in 2006, and in the arrest of four Jaish-e-Mohammad militants in February 2007 after an encounter at DDU Marg, Delhi.

 He received a number of awards and decorations during his career, including seven gallantry awards.

 Death

-Sharma died on 19 September 2008, aged 42, after sustaining injuries during the Batla House encounter with Indian Mujahideen's terrorists involved in the 13 September 2008 Delhi bombings.
-Sharma received bullet injuries to his abdomen, thighs and right arm.
+On 19 September 2008, Sharma, along with a few Delhi Police officers, was involved in the Batla House encounter.
+In a firefight with Indian Mujahideen's terrorists, who were involved in the 13 September 2008 Delhi bombings, Sharma received bullet injuries to his abdomen, thighs and right arm.
+He was taken to the nearest hospital, but he died during treatment.
 According to the autopsy performed at the AIIMS, he died of excessive bleeding.

 Batla House case

 He was a part of the 2008 Batla House encounter case with Delhi Police.

-He played a major role in this case, and a film was also made about it called Batla House.
-In the movie, his character was called as K. K. and played by actor Ravi Kishan.
+He played a major role in this case, and a film was also made about it called Batla House. in which his character was played by famous Bollywood actor Ravi Kishan.